 Scope

-This Recommendation provides guidance on the selection of transmitting and receiving frequency arrangements for the terrestrial component of IMT systems as well as the arrangements themselves, with a view to assisting administrations on spectrum-related technical issues relevant to the implementation and use of the terrestrial component of IMT in the bands identified in the RR.
+This Recommendation provides guidance on the selection of transmitting and receiving frequency arrangements for the terrestrial component of IMT1 systems as well as the arrangements themselves, with a view to assisting administrations on spectrum-related technical issues relevant to the implementation and use of the terrestrial component of IMT in the bands identified in the RR2.

 The frequency arrangements are recommended from the point of view of enabling the most effective and efficient use of the spectrum to deliver IMT services —while minimizing the impact on other systems or services in these bands— and facilitating the growth of IMT systems.